 Physicians treat and prevent human illness, disease and injury.
-There are two types of physicians: the M.D.
-(Doctor of Medicine) and the D.O.
+There are two types of physicians: M.D.
+(Doctor of Medicine) and D.O.
 (Doctor of Osteopathic Medicine).
 Medical school programs are four years in length.
 At the end of four years, allopathic institutions grant the M.D. degree and osteopathic institutions grant the D.O. degree.
 You should examine the similarities and differences in training and practice.
-(For more information about allopathic programs, you are encouraged to visit https://www.aamc.org; for more information about osteopathic programs, visit https://www.aacom.org.)
+(For more information about allopathic programs, visit https://www.aamc.org; for more information about osteopathic programs, visit https://www.aacom.org.)

 Additional graduate medical education may range from three to seven years, depending on the specialty selected.
 Successful completion of national boards is required for certification prior to licensure.

-Medical schools list specific requirements for admission in the Medical School Admissions Requirements (MSAR) published annually by the Association of American Medical Colleges (AAMC).
-Other professional schools have similar but less elaborate information booklets.
-These materials are available in MedOpp office located on the second floor of Lowry Hall.
+Allopathic (M.D.) medical schools list specific requirements for admission in the Medical School Admissions Requirements (MSAR) published annually by the Association of American Medical Colleges (AAMC).
+Osteopathic (D.O.) medical schools list their requirements for admission in the Osteopathic Medical College Information Book published annually by the American Association of Colleges of Osteopathic Medicine.

-The following courses are the basic requirements and must be completed before matriculation:
+The following courses are common basic requirements and must be completed before matriculation:

 - One year (8 credit hours) of general chemistry with lab

 - One year (8 credit hours) of organic chemistry with lab

 - One year (8 credit hours) of physics with lab

 - One year (8 credit hours) of biological sciences with lab

 - One year (6 credit hours) of English—many schools will accept English 1000 and a Writing Intensive course